- Meet Aekansh Jain, a qualified Chartered Accountant who cleared his CA Final Examination in November 2020 and secured AIR-46.

-- Aekansh says - My initial attempt was in November 2020, so, I wasn’t too rattled with the postponement of my exams.
+- Aekansh says – My initial attempt was in November 2020, so, I wasn’t too rattled by the postponement of my exams.
 But it worried me a lot thinking that the November attempt would be more difficult for me as I only studied for five months while my peers prepared for over 10 months.

 - Here is CA Aekansh Jain’s experience of preparing for CA final exams.

 I was having a meeting with a client in the office and then I came to know from my colleague that a lockdown has been imposed across India.
 This was on 21st March 2020.
 I wasn’t too surprised about the lockdown since it was imminent considering the rising number of COVID cases.

 However, I was definitely concerned about what would happen next as we were watching the news and staying updated.
 Initially, the lockdown felt like a relief to me since we didn’t have to travel and go to the office.
 So, I thought I would rest for some days but of course, we didn’t have that luxury as we soon started working from home.